 We are asking our stockholders to ratify the appointment of GT as our independent registered public accounting firm.
-SEC regulations and the Nasdag listing requirements require the Company's independent registered public accounting firm to be engaged, retained and supervised by the Audit Committee.
-However, the Board considers the selection of an independent registered public accounting firm to be an important matter to stockholders.
-Accordingly, the Board considers a proposal for stockholders to ratify this appointment to be an opportunity for stockholders to provide input to the Audit Committee and the Board on a key corporate governance issue.
+SEC regulations and the Nasdaq listing requirements require the Company's independent registered public accounting firm to be

 The proposal to ratify the appointment of GT to serve as the Company's independent registered public accounting firm for fiscal 2019 requires the affirmative vote of a majority of the votes cast in person or represented by proxy.
 Abstentions will not count as votes cast on this proposal.
 Therefore, abstentions will have no effect on the proposal.
 Additionally, broker non-votes will not be considered to have voted on this proposal, and therefore will have no effect on the proposal.
 The individuals named as proxies on the enclosed proxy card will vote your proxy "FOR" ratifying the appointment of GT unless you instruct otherwise on the proxy or unless you withhold authority to vote.